kkpan11/ete/doc/tutorial/tutorial_smartview.rst

 - **Styles** represented as dictionaries.
 For example ``{'shape':
   'circular', 'hz-line': {'stroke-width': 2}}``.
+- **Faces**, pictorial or textual *information pieces* represented by the class :class:`Face <faces.Face>`, with a variety of subclasses for different kinds of representations (:class:`TextFace
+  <faces.TextFace>`, :class:`ImageFace <faces.ImageFace>`, ...).
+Faces
-- Pictorial or textual *information pieces* represented by the class :class:`Face <ete4.smartview.faces.Face>`, with a variety of subclasses for different kinds of representations (``TextFace``, ``ImageFace``, ...).
-Faces know how to return graphic elements showing the information corresponding to a node, or to a group nodes collapsed together.
+  know how to return graphic elements showing the information corresponding to a node, or to a group nodes collapsed together.
-- A way to describe where to place faces, by means of the class :class:`Decoration <ete4.smartview.layout.Decoration>`.
-It mainly allows to specify the ``position`` where to draw the information relative to its node (on ``'top'`` of its branch, at its ``'right'``, ``'aligned'``, etc.), and in which column to put it (to stack it nicely with other faces from the same layout or a different one).
+- **Decorations**, a way to describe where to place faces, by means of the class :class:`Decoration <layout.Decoration>`.
+It mainly allows to specify the ``position`` where to draw the information relative to its node (on *top* of its branch, at its *right*, *aligned*, etc.), and in which column to put it (to stack it nicely with other faces from the same layout or a different one).
-- Full descriptions of how to represent a tree, using the class :class:`Layout <ete4.smartview.layout.Layout>`.
-It contains a ``draw_node()`` function that produces the decorations and styles that we want for a given node, and a ``draw_tree()`` function that does the same for the full tree.
+- **Layouts**, full descriptions of how to represent a tree, using the class :class:`Layout <layout.Layout>`.
+It contains a :func:`draw_node <layout.Layout.draw_node>` property, which is a function that produces the decorations and styles that we want for a given node, and a :func:`draw_tree <layout.Layout.draw_tree>` property that does the same for the full tree.
 They compose: using several layouts will add extra graphic representations, and/or overwrite some styles from previous layouts.

 Launching the explorer